folio-org/curriculum/04_set_up_the_folio_users_app.md

 ```

 ### Register and Deploy the Users app Okapi Module
-The Git repository for Okapi Module has a [Module Descriptor](https://github.com/folio-org/mod-users/blob/master/ModuleDescriptor.json) and a [Deployment Descriptor](https://github.com/folio-org/mod-users/blob/master/DeploymentDescriptor.json) that can be used to register and deploy the Users app Okapi Module.
+The Git repository for the Users app Okapi Module has a [Module Descriptor](https://github.com/folio-org/mod-users/blob/master/ModuleDescriptor.json) and a [Deployment Descriptor](https://github.com/folio-org/mod-users/blob/master/DeploymentDescriptor.json) that can be used to register and deploy the Users app Okapi Module.

 ```shell
 $ curl -i -w '\n' -X POST -H 'Content-type: application/json' \